← Back to Blog

 2. Use Tax-Free Childcare

-For every £8 you pay into your Tax-Free Childcare account, the government adds £2.
-That is a 20% saving worth up to £2,000 per child per year.
-If you are eligible and spending any money on registered childcare beyond your free hours, there is no reason not to use this scheme.
-Read our complete guide to Tax-Free Childcare for full details on how to apply.
+For every £8 you put in, the government adds £2.
+That's up to £2,000 free per child per year.
+If you're paying for any registered childcare beyond your free hours, there is genuinely no reason not to use this.
+Read our full Tax-Free Childcare guide for the step-by-step.

 3. Check if Universal Credit Childcare Support Is Better

-If your household income is lower, Universal Credit may cover up to 85% of your childcare costs (up to £1,014.63 per month for one child, or £1,739.37 for two or more children).
-For many lower-income families, this is significantly more generous than the 20% top-up from Tax-Free Childcare.
-You cannot use both, so use the government's online comparison tool to see which gives you more.
+If your household income is on the lower end, UC childcare support might actually be better -- it can cover up to 85% of costs, capped at £1,014.63 a month for one child or £1,739.37 for two or more.
+For lots of families, that's WAY more generous than the 20% Tax-Free Childcare top-up.
+You can't use both, so run the numbers using the government's comparison tool before you decide.

 4. Ask Your Employer About Workplace Nursery Schemes